 By the way, I had a refreshing Tawny Port Cocktail with crushed ice, mint, and cinnamon stick...

 The Room Service

 The quality of the Room Service was a big bet since the beginning of the hotel, and I dare to say that it was the best room service that I have ever tasted.
 It was top-notch fine dining restaurant quality.
 The idea is for guests to have the quality of the food that is produced in the Gastronomic Restaurant at the Yeatman and enjoy it in the privacy of their balconies.
-My lobster rice was Michelin star quality!
+My lobster rice was Michelin-star quality!

 The Caudalie Vinotherapy Spa brings all the good from the atmosphere around wine and its elements to provide unique treatments that make you feel like no other Spa has in the past.
-The Spa has over 2000 sqm, making it the the second biggest hotel spa in Portugal.
-I opted for a Barrel bath Experience, which takes place in the room by the same name.
+The Spa has over 2000 sqm, making it the second biggest hotel spa in Portugal.
+I opted for a Barrel bath Experience, which takes place in a room of the same name.
 Here I was immersed in a Red Wine Bath which was supposed to improve my circulation.
 I guess that wine has the same effects on the outside as it does on the inside.